pushandplay/cordova-plugin-apprate/README.md

-	displayAppName {String} '' - custom application title promptAgainForEachNewVersion {Boolean} true - show dialog again when application version will be updated usesUntilPrompt {Integer} 3 - count of runs of application before dialog will be displayed storeAppURL.ios {String} null - application id in AppStore storeAppURL.android {String} null - application URL in GooglePlay storeAppURL.blackberry {String} null - application URL in AppWorld
+	displayAppName {String} '' - custom application title promptAgainForEachNewVersion {Boolean} true - show dialog again when application version will be updated usesUntilPrompt {Integer} 3 - count of runs of application before dialog will be displayed openStoreInApp {Boolean} false - leave app or no when application page opened in app store (now supported only for iOS) storeAppURL.ios {String} null - application id in AppStore storeAppURL.android {String} null - application URL in GooglePlay storeAppURL.blackberry {String} null - application URL in AppWorld